silviucpp/erlcass/README.md

 api's and then waits to read X responses.
 In `benchmarks/benchmark.config` you can find the config's for every driver used in tests.
 During test in case of unexpected results from driver will log errors in console.

+To run the benchmark yourself you should do:

+- in `rebar.config` remove comment for `cqerl` and `marina` deps
+- copy `benchmarks/benchmark.erl` and `load_test.erl` in `src`
+- recompile using `rebar3`
+- change the cluster ip in `benchmark.config` for all drivers
+- create the testing keyspace and tables using `load_test:prepare_load_test_table().`
+- use `make benchmark` as described above

-- Test was run on MacBook Pro with Mac OS Sierra 10.12.6
-- Cassandra cluster running on other 3 physical machines in the same LAN
-- The schema was created using `load_test:prepare_load_test_table` from `benchmarks/load_test.erl`.
+The following test was run on a MacBook Pro with Mac OS Sierra 10.12.6 and the cassandra cluster was running on other 3 physical machines in the same LAN.
+The schema was created using `load_test:prepare_load_test_table` from `benchmarks/load_test.erl`.
 Basically the schema contains all possible data types and the query is based on a primary key (will return the same row all the time which is fine because we test the driver performances and not the server one)

 ```erlang